 Research and development costs comprise all costs that are directly attributable to research and development activities or that can be allocated on a reasonable basis to such activities.
 Because of the nature of the Group's research and development activities, the criteria for the recognition of such costs as an asset are generally not met until late in the development stage of the project when the remaining development costs are immaterial.
 Hence, both research costs and development costs are generally recognised as expenses in the period in which they are incurred.

-(h)A Financial Instruments (accounting policies applied from 1 January 2018)
+(h) Financial Instruments

 (i) Financial assets